AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Extending Workloads to Cloud
 ==============================

 Not all your workloads require the bandwidth and latency that calls for a Direct Connect transport.
 For your Dev and QA or many applications, an existing Internet connectivity is sufficient.
-Even better, Aviatrix provides a unique solution that you do not even need to make changes to the edge router. `Learn how this solution works. <http://docs.aviatrix.com/Solutions/aviatrix_aws_meshVPC.html>`_
+Even better, Aviatrix provides a unique solution in which you do not even need to make changes to the edge router. `Learn how this solution works. <http://docs.aviatrix.com/Solutions/aviatrix_aws_meshVPC.html>`_

 OpenVPN is a registered trademark of OpenVPN Inc.